Misuse of prescription & over-the-counter drugs to obtain illicit highs: how pharmacists can prevent abuse

 Prescription drug abuse has become a concerning modern-day epidemic,,.
 This is especially true among young adults and adolescents, where their use has surpassed all use of illicit drugs, with the exception of marijuana,.
 Traditionally, concern has centered on opioids, benzodiazepines and stimulants, but other widely prescribed drugs may be misused, abused or diverted for non-medical purposes.
 Young people take prescription drugs for recreational purposes (e.g. to get ‘high’); to relieve anxiety or relax; or to improve academic performance,,,.
 Drugs might be acquired from friends or relatives, directly prescribed by a doctor, obtained from a drug dealer or via the internet,,.
 Although there is little nationwide data on the prevalence of prescription drug abuse among young people in the UK, there are an increasing number of reports to suggest the problem is growing.

 According to the literature, quetiapine appears to be the most documented second-generation antipsychotic being abused because of its sedative, relaxant and anxiolytic characteristics,.
-High rates of quetiapine-related ambulance attendances/emergency department visits have been reported: data from the 2005 to 2011 Drug Abuse Warning Network (DAWN) for prevalence of emergency department (ED) visits among the US general population involving quetiapine showed an increase between 2005 and 2011, from 35,581 ED visits to 67,497.
+High rates of quetiapine-related ambulance attendances/emergency department visits have been reported: data from the Drug Abuse Warning Network (DAWN) for prevalence of emergency department (ED) visits among the US general population involving quetiapine showed an increase between 2005 and 2011, from 35,581 ED visits to 67,497.
 Similar data regarding increasing quetiapine rates of ambulance attendances have been recorded in Australia, and associated with concurrent heroin and opioid replacement therapy toxicity, history of heroin and alcohol misuse, and mood disorders.

 Moreover, drug-seeking behaviours, such as an illicit drug provision, and an increase in quetiapine availability on the black market, have been registered.
 Prison inmates, psychiatric outpatients, users with a history of drug misuse and opioid addicts represent the most at-risk of misusing populations,.
 Finally, intranasal and intravenous routes of consumption have been described.